|

 roots join immediately beyond the spinal ganglion to form the spinal

-which then divides into anterior, posterior, and visceral divisions.
+nerve, which then divides into anterior, posterior, and visceral divisions.

 The anterior and posterior divisions proceed directly to their areas of